chenlab-sj/CanID/README.md

 ## Description

 Cancer identification (CanID) is designed a a lightweight classsification scheme without the need for GPU acceleration.
-It can be run as a stand-alone classifer or integrated with classifiers using other data modalities to further imporve subtyping accuracy.
+It can be run as a stand-alone classifer or integrated with classifiers using other data modalities to further improve subtyping accuracy.
 As addtional tumor subtypes become available, it can be easily extended.

 CanID utilizes RNAseq feature count data from protein coding genes.
-The training data feature count matrix was used as the raw input that is processed sequentially through multiple steps: 1) quantile normalization, 2) batch correction using frozen surrogate variable analysis (fSVA), and 3) Principal Component Analysis (PCA) feature reduction.
-The information dense PCA features are used to train a stacked ensemble model.
-The output includes the predicted class along with a confidence score for the prediction.
+The training data RNAseq counts matrix is processed sequentially through multiple steps: 1) quantile normalization, 2) batch correction using frozen surrogate variable analysis (fSVA), and 3) Principal Component Analysis (PCA) feature reduction.
+The information dense PCA features inputs to train a stacked ensemble model.
+CanID's output includes the predicted class along with a confidence score for the prediction.

+This workflow will show how to run each step to build a classifier for your own data

 ## Getting Started